mediacloud/backend/doc/topics.markdown

     * These seed set URLs are generated manually and imported from CSVs into `topic_seed_urls` using `mediawords_import_topic_seed_urls.pl`.
     * The `topic_seed_urls` table has an `assume_match` field that, if `true`, makes the spider add every URL from this regardless of whether it matches the topic pattern; otherwise only URLs that match the pattern are added to the topic.

-6. Run `mediawords_mine_topic.pl --topic <id>` to start the topic mining process.
+6. Run `mine_topic.pl --topic <id>` to start the topic mining process.
 You can use the `--direct_job` option to run the mining code directly in process rather than sending a job off to the `TM/Minetopic` job.
 The topic mining sets off the following process:

     1. If `topics.solr_seed_query_run` is `false`, the miner executes the `solr_seed_query` on Solr and adds all of the returned stories that also match the topic regex to the topic.
         * These stories go into `topic_stories`.